 - Does it repeat information from the caption or body text?

-- Does it end with a period?
+- Does it end with a full stop?

 There are many excellent resources online.
-Try searching for "alt text best practices" or "writing effective alt text" for more examples and in-depth guides.
-Writing great alt text is a skill that develops with practice—and your audience will thank you for it.
+Try searching for 'alt text best practices' or 'writing effective alt text' for more examples and in-depth guides.
+Writing great alt text is a skill that develops with practice – and your audience will thank you for it.

 Log in om een reactie achter te laten of registeer je.